To-Do List: Heat Pump System √

 I took care of installing the bypass (top two images above), wiring the AC supply and thermostat line (lower left, above), and adding the condensation drain (lower right, above) on 8 January 2019.
 And the compressor (below) was installed and charged on 13 January 2019.

 Because it was only 28° outside at the time, the installers needed to return when it was warmer to get the system property balanced and running correctly.
 That they were able to get it working at all—when the manufacturer recommends a minimum temperature of 40° for charging—was remarkable.
 To help the contractor, I installed a thermocouple on the inbound refrigerant line to monitor its temperature.
 Worked like a charm.
 Also of note, the refrigerant line chase, which I'd thought would be a benefit, was actually a hindrance, because the refrigerant lines couldn't follow the bends; I had to tear it all out.
 No biggie—took maybe three minutes.

-On Sunday, 27 January 2018, the system was serviced again, although it may require one or two more tweaks when summer arrives to balance the system for cooling.
+On Sunday, 27 January 2018, the system was serviced again, although it required another tweak on 10 November 2019 to optimize the heating cycle.

 Copyright © 2017-2021 by David K. Smith.
 All Rights Reserved.